Page Reviewed / Updated - May 2018

-Prior to a discussion of how irrevocable funeral trusts (I.F.
-Trusts) can be used to help qualify for Medicaid, it is helpful to understand exactly what defines an irrevocable funeral trust.
+Prior to a discussion of how Irrevocable Funeral Trusts (I.F.
+Trusts), also called Irrevocable Funeral Expense Trusts (IFET), can be used to help qualify for Medicaid, it is helpful to understand exactly what defines an irrevocable funeral trust.
 A trust is a legal agreement in which an individual (called the Trustmaker) sets aside a certain amount of money for a specific purpose or person.
-In this case the purpose of the trust is for funeral costs.
-In doing so, the money set aside is no longer considered to belong to the Trustmaker provided the trust is “irrevocable”.
-Irrevocable means the trust cannot be reversed or dissolved for any reason.
+In this case, the purpose of the trust is for funeral costs.
+In doing so, the money set aside is no longer considered to belong to the Trustmaker, provided the trust is “irrevocable”.
+Irrevocable means the trust cannot be changed, reversed, or dissolved for any reason.

-Aside from care needs, Medicaid considers three areas related to the applicant's finances: their monthly income, their countable assets and their asset transfers as far back as 60 months preceding application.
-Generally speaking, in 2016, the applicant's monthly income cannot exceed $2,199.
-The value of their countable assets cannot exceed $2,000 (excluding home and vehicle) and they must not have made any asset transfers (to their children, for example) within the previous 60 months.
-Applicants with assets over the limits are typically denied Medicaid coverage and families are left to pay the significant cost of nursing home or other care out-of-pocket.
+Aside from care needs, Medicaid considers three areas related to the applicant's finances: their monthly income, their countable assets, and their asset transfers as far back as 60 months preceding application.
+Generally speaking, in 2018, the applicant's monthly income cannot exceed $2,205.
+The value of their countable assets cannot exceed $2,000 (excluding home and vehicle), and they must not have made any asset transfers (to their children, for example) within the previous 60 months.
+(One exception is California, which has just a 30-month look-back period for asset transfers).
+Applicants with assets over the limits mentioned above are typically denied Medicaid coverage, and families are left to pay the significant cost of nursing home or other care expenses out-of-pocket.

 Other than helping individuals become Medicaid compliant, there are additional benefits to irrevocable funeral trusts.
 One of which is that they enable families to pre-pay for the costs of a funeral without having to commit to any particular funeral home.
 It is not uncommon for funeral homes to go out of business and families who have pre-paid directly to that funeral home to lose their money.

 A funeral trust also allows a family to plan for a funeral without having to plan the details of the funeral, which is an activity that many find distasteful.
 However, should a family think differently regarding funeral planning, there is nothing in a funeral trust that would prevent them from planning the details.